jdevuyst/fletching-macros/README.md

 ## The macros `?>` and `<?`

-Removes itself from the head of the enclosing S-expression, and then respectively removes the second (`?>`) or last (`<?`) form in the remaining expression and binds it to `?`.
+> Remove themselves from the head of the enclosing S-expression, and then respectively remove the second (`?>`) or last (`<?`) form in the remaining expression and bind it to `?`.

-These are useful when you're composing functions using `->` or `->>` and you find yourself needing a little bit more flexibility for one of the threaded expressions.
+These macros are useful when you're composing functions using `->` or `->>` and you find yourself needing a little bit more flexibility for some of the threaded expressions.

 ```clojure
 (->> [1 2 3 4 5]